-Here’s some great quotes I got from a book I recently finished, The Scriptures and Love by Arthur W. Pink, published by Chapel Library.
-You can get your copy, both physical and digital for free by following this link.
+Happy Wednesday!
+Here are some great quotes I would like to share from a book I finished, Anxious About Decisions, by Michael Gembola, published by New Growth Press.
+You can get your copy by clicking this link.

 “How we navigate decisions is part of our spiritual lives because it is part of our calling as God’s stewards.
 But rather than waiting and listening deeply for whether God might want us to make one small decision or another, we will follow God best by regularly taking small risks—little acts of faith and trust—and stepping out and taking action in the world where he’s called us.”